LukasNiessen/ArchUnitTS/info/TECHNICAL.md

 <p></p>

-This document provides a comprehensive technical overview of how ArchUnitTS works under the hood.
+This document provides a technical overview of how ArchUnitTS works under the hood.

 ## 🏗️ Architecture Overview